 There are two methods of creating Substreams-Powered Subgraphs:

-Using Substreams : Consume from any Substreams module by importing the Protobuf model through a Subgraph handler and move all your logic into a Subgraph.
+Using Substreams triggers: Consume from any Substreams module by importing the Protobuf model through a Subgraph handler and move all your logic into a Subgraph.
 This method creates the Subgraph entities directly in the Subgraph.

 You can choose where to place your logic, either in the Subgraph or Substreams.
 However, consider what aligns with your data needs, as Substreams has a parallelized model, and triggers are consumed linearly.